 The USC Postdoctoral Association (or PDA) is governed by an executive council composed of postdoctoral scholars.
 The executives are elected each year, in late June, for a one-year term, based on nominations from active members of the PDA.
-The executive team for the 2016-2017 term is:
+The executive council for the 2019-2020 term is:

-Dr. Anna Kamitakahara, CHLA Representative, is a postdoctoral research fellow at the Saban Research Institute of Children’s Hospital Los Angeles (CHLA).
-Her research focuses on understanding the genetic and neurobiological underpinnings of commonly co-occuring gastrointestial problems in children with autism spectrum disorder.
-LinkedIn
+Dr. Jasmine Plows, CHLA representative, is a postdoctoral research fellow at the Saban Research Institute of Children’s Hospital Los Angeles (CHLA).
+Her research focuses on the determinants of obesity and type 2 diabetes before birth and in the first few years of life.

 In addition to the executive team, the PDA solicits input from a few non-executive advisors, who represent various units within the university or provide continuity to new executive teams.
 Current non-executive advisors are:

 Mr. Dan Carino, Associate Director, Office of Postdoctoral Affairs.
 He enables the PDA to coordinate its activities with those of the university administration, and provides essential logistical support.
 In addition, he serves as a non-executive advisor to the PDA on all issues and activities, and provides continuity for incoming executive teams.